Rkoed97/CTFPlatform_front/README.md

 This will start both the backend and frontend containers.
 The frontend will be available at http://localhost:5173 with hot reloading enabled.

+### TypeScript

+This project uses TypeScript for type safety.
+When adding new code, make sure to:

+1. Use appropriate type annotations for variables, function parameters, and return types
+2. Create interfaces for component props and state
+3. Use React.FC type for functional components

 ### Adding New Components

-1. Create a new component in the appropriate directory under `src/components/`
+1. Create a new component in the appropriate directory under `src/components/` with a `.tsx` extension
+2. Define interfaces for component props and state
-2. Import and use the component in other components or add it to the routing in `App.jsx`
+3. Import and use the component in other components or add it to the routing in `App.tsx`

 ### Adding New API Services

-1. Add new API service functions in `src/services/api.js`
+1. Add new API service functions in `src/services/api.ts` with appropriate type annotations
 2. Import and use the service functions in your components

 ## Authentication